Distance in Nature

 I hear voices below me in the stairwell and I peer through the railing.
 All three of these hallways sound more interesting than this one.
 Since tightly-packed waiting rooms have gone out of fashion during Covid, I’ve spent quite a bit of time waiting in hallways.
 I haven't become any fonder of them, or how light and air seem to never find their way from one end to the other, always getting lost somewhere in-between.

-I can't yet answer these questions and I’m not sure where I'll find them, either.
-For now, that's OK.
+I can't yet answer these questions and, for now, that's OK.
 I skip down the steps to the first floor and out into the cold air.

 Distance between Technology and the Body

 I’m still waiting for the day that I meet someone who actually served as a Hall Monitor, someone who proves to me that such a position exists.
 Now that I’ve collected data from two more individuals, I feel like a digital Hall Monitor, myself.
 Like Clippy, but nosier and less helpful.
 Isn’t that the idea behind most “smart home” products?—nosy and unhelpful but kind of cute!
 I get it, some days when I grab a doorknob I wish it would snap at me for being rough with it.
-Maybe such an invention could be useful during Covid: surfaces which scream when touched with germy hands.
-Light-switches which grunt, remote controls which yell, towels which groan when you rub your filthy hands all over them.
-I'm nauseated by these nightmarish inventions which sound like they escaped from Jeff Bezos’ wet dream.
+Maybe such an invention could be useful during Covid: surfaces that scream when touched with germy hands.
+Light-switches that grunt, remote controls that yell, towels that groan when you rub your filthy hands all over them.
+I'm nauseated by these nightmarish inventions that sound like they escaped from Jeff Bezos’ wet dream.

 As of now, I don't think that developing my data collection tools has changed how I use my computer.
-But comparing my data to that of others, I do feel rather eclectic: within 7 hours I used 17 different applications.
+But comparing my data to that of others does make me feel rather eclectic: within 7 hours I used 17 different applications.
 Could I name even half of the applications I use on a given day?
 Not off the top of my head—but I know that I rely uniquely on each.
 These 17 applications are like delinquent students caught sneaking down a hallway and sent to the Principal's office—or my database.